Jake Tonges: Chicago Bears

 Tonges signed with the Chicago Bears as an undrafted free agent on April 30, 2022.
 He made the Bears' initial 53-man roster out of training camp.
-He was waived on November 10, and re-signed to the practice squad.
-Tonges signed a reserve/future contract with Chicago on January 9, 2023.
+Tonges was waived on November 10, and re-signed to the practice squad.
+He signed a reserve/future contract with Chicago on January 9, 2023.

-Tonges was waived on August 8, 2023, and placed on injured reserve.
-He was released on August 17.
+On August 8, 2023, Tonges was placed on injured reserve after clearing waivers.
+He was waived nine days later.

 San Francisco 49ers

 On September 27, 2023, Tonges signed with the San Francisco 49ers' practice squad.
-He signed a reserve/future contract with San Francisco on February 13, 2024.
+He signed a reserve/future contract with the 49ers on February 13, 2024.

 On April 17, 2025, Tonges re-signed with the 49ers.
-On September 7, Tonges recorded his first career reception and his first career touchdown, which turned out to be the game winner, in a 17–13 road victory over the Seattle Seahawks.
+His 2025 season saw an increased role in San Fransico's offense, partly due to injuries to tight end George Kittle.
+On September 7, he recorded his first career reception and his first career touchdown, which turned out to be the game winner, in a 17–13 road victory over the Seattle Seahawks.
+Tonges finished his breakout season with 34 receptions for 293 yards and five touchdowns.
+In addition to his receiving performance, his run-blocking grade (74.4) ranked fifth-highest in the NFL among the tight end position for the 2025 season according to Pro Football Focus.

+On March 12, 2026, Tonges re-signed with San Francisco on a two-year, $8 million contract, with $3.5 million guaranteed.